karthikzzzzzzz/Customer-support-agent/README.md

 ```

 ## 📜 Environment Variables
-Create a `.env` file and configure the required API keys(OpenAI KEY) and database credentials.
+Create a `.env` file and configure the required API keys(OpenAI KEY).

 ## 📖 Usage
 - Open `http://localhost:3000` to access the chatbot UI.